 Visualizing the leaky, dark bubble inserts of decades ago?
 Gone are the dripping skylights of the 1960s and the acrylic bubbles of the 1980s.
-New designs provide homeowners a wide variety of energy efficient, no-leak skylights that can be ventilated at the touch of a button.
+New designs provide homeowners with a wide variety of energy-efficient, no-leak skylights that can be ventilated at the touch of a button.
 Solar blinds can also be used with a skylight to improve energy efficiency.
-Blinds can be manually or electrically operated and are available in a variety of light diffusing or light blocking materials.
+Blinds can be manually or electrically operated and are available in a variety of light-diffusing or light-blocking materials.

 Sun Tunnel Benefits, Features, and Installation Concerns

 One of the newest trends in natural lighting is the sun tunnel – also known as a sun tube or tubular skylight.
 They serve the purpose of bringing in natural light, but they do not open to allow ventilation.
 They are easy to install and are often used in “green” building projects.
 The sun tunnel is a sheet-metal tube with a polished interior that acts as a mirror to channel light along its entire length while preserving the light’s intensity.